Starting a Food Business

 To complete the plan review, the following items will need to be submitted to the Health District:

-Change of Ownership - Did you purchase a new food establishment?
-If so, please submit a Food Establishment Permit Application.
+Did you purchase a new food establishment?
+If so, please submit a Food Establishment Permit Application (PDF).

 New mobile food units need to apply for a plan review with the Health District to ensure compliance with state regulation.